serpant17/theamsong/README.md

 # http://codepad.org/FPqovRAx
+im not sure what im trying to do at this point

-Using a raspberry to play a personal theme song when corresponding phone is nearby
+this was supposed to play a like "personal theme song" when a corresponding phone was near by